OfficeDev/Office-IT-Pro-Deployment-Scripts/README.md

 # Office IT Pro Deployment Scripts
-This repo is a collection of useful PowerShell scripts to make deploying Office 2016 and Office 365 ProPlus easier for IT Pros and administrators.
+This GitHub repository is a collection of useful PowerShell scripts to make deploying Office 2016 and Office 365 ProPlus easier for IT Pros and administrators.

 ## Scripts
 For more detailed documentation of each script, check the readme file in the corresponding folder